TobiasRoland/100-examples-of-monads/JavaOptional.md

     .ifPresent(salary -> System.out.println("Salary: " + salary));
 ```

 To make it even EVEN nicer, we can use method reference syntax.
-As a rule of thumb, you can replace an explicit lambda expression with a method reference (`::`) whenever the righthand and lefthand side of `->` both only have one argument.
+As a rule of thumb, you can replace an explicit lambda expression with a method reference (`::`) whenever the lefthand side of `->` only takes one argument.

 ```
 database.findSteve()